‘ECO’ DESIGN & SUSTAINABILITY

 Orientation – Planning the building to maximise the north aspect is key.
 In the Sydney region, northern solar gain is required to maintain warmth in winter and ‘coolth’ in summer.
 East and west exposure is limited to prevent excessive heat gain in summer.
 Some sites are difficult with limited north aspect, and this is where it becomes critical to ‘super-insulate’ and prevent heat leakage from the building.

-Insulation – The correct levels of insulation are important to ensure that the building does not leak heat, and retains comfortable temperatures year round.
+Insulation – The correct levels of continuous insulation (avoiding thermal bridging) are important to ensure that the building does not leak heat, and retains comfortable temperatures year round.
 This includes walls, floors, roofs, ceilings as well as high-performance glazing throughout.

-Envelope– The building envelope is carefully considered to ensure the walls, floor, roof eaves and shading devices perform well during winter and summer months, providing maximum solar penetration through winter, and eliminating solar gain through summer.
+Envelope– The building envelope is carefully considered to ensure airtight construction in the walls, floor, roof and eaves.
+Shading is designed to perform appropriately during winter and summer months, providing maximum solar penetration through winter, and eliminating solar gain through summer.

-Ventilation and Zoning – Window and door openings are carefully placed to capture cooling summer breezes, and allowing for cross ventilation to ensure a healthy building environment.
+Ventilation and Zoning – High performance window and door openings are carefully selected, and placed to capture cooling summer breezes, allowing for cross ventilation to ensure a healthy building environment.
 The building is planned to allow for zoning, which helps prevent unwanted heat loss or gain through design elements such as entry air locks.
+HVAC systems ensure healthy, filtered and balanced fresh air when required.

-Thermal Mass– Thermal mass in floors and walls act as ‘heat banks’ through the year, helping to moderate temperatures within the building.
+Thermal Mass– Where appropriate, thermal mass in floors and walls act as ‘heat banks’ through the year, helping to moderate temperatures within the building.
 This process creates cool spaces during the heat of summer, whilst quietly absorbing solar heat gained during the day in winter, creating warm cosy spaces to enjoy.

 These systems may be further incorporated into the design to further reduce energy consumption as well as address water, waste and power supply.